atomrc/cyclejs-auth0/README.md

 ### Protecting a component

 Protecting a component is as simple as calling `const ProtectedComponent = protect(MyComponent)`.
-You then get a new component that is the composition of the authentication wrapper and your component.
+You then get a new protected component.
 You can use it as any cyclejs component: `const sinks = ProtectedComponent(sources)`.

-Here is a simple example of how to use the `protect` function
+Here is a simple example of how to use `protect`

 ```javascript
 import {protect} from "cyclejs-auth0";